Skip to main content

 In certain areas (highlighted with signs) the use of snow chains can be mandatory at least on the drive axle.

-Tires must have at least 3 mm thread depth over the winter period (1st of November to 14th of April).
+Tyres must have at least 3 mm thread depth over the winter period (1st of November to 14th of April).

-Studded tires are permitted from November 1 to April 14.
+Studded tyres are permitted from November 1 to April 14.
 However, cities such as Reykjavik advise against their use in order to reduce road damage and negative effects on the environment and human health (e.g. from flying particles).

 Winter tyres are not compulsory in Ireland, even if there is occasional snowfall.
 Due to the low amount of snowfalls and the small amount of snow, changing summer to winter tyres is not mandatory.